devopness/devopness/docs/servers/add-existing-server.md

 6. Enter the `SSH Port` to be used to connect to the server

     {% note %}

-    NOTE: we do not recommend connecting servers that are already being used in production.
+    **NOTE**: we do not recommend connecting servers that are already being used in production.
 Server's existing configuration will be lost and replaced by Devopness during the server setup process

     {% endnote %}

 7. Click `NEXT`